“Iconic” is an overused term, but it’s the exact word to describe Binion’s instantly recognizable neon facade.

 I recently stayed there – See my Binion’s Hotel Apache room review here.

-While the focus at the property primarily revolves around gambling, there are still plenty of things to do at Binion’s and nearby.
+While the focus at the property primarily revolves around gambling, there are still plenty of itinerary-worthy activities found at Binion’s and nearby.

 Things To Do at Binion’s Las Vegas

-A rotating bar: Binion’s new venue, Whiskey Licker Up has a rotating bar that offers stunning views of neighboring resorts like Circa, Golden Gate, Golden Nugget, in addition to the throngs of people below.
-While it isn’t the cheapest drink you’ll score (my bottled Coors was $7), the experience and view is worth it.
+Enjoy the view from a rotating bar: Binion’s Whiskey Licker Up has a rotating bar that offers views of neighboring resorts like Circa, Golden Gate, and Golden Nugget, in addition to the throngs of people below.
+While it isn’t the cheapest drink you’ll buy (my bottled Coors was $7), the experience and view are worth it.

 Benny’s Smokin’ BBQ & Brews, although slightly more expensive than Binion’s cafe, offers a strong value proposition as well.
-Both a BBQ Brisket and 1/2 chicken meal can be yours for $10.99.
-There are other attractive deals as well, they can be viewed here.
+Both a BBQ Brisket and 1/2 chicken meal can be yours for under $15.

 Ideas For Things To Do Near Binion’s